anttiluode/TinyAvatar/README.md

 keyframes, each packet's complex amplitude is rotated along the shortest arc instead of crossfaded.
 Crossfading complex amplitudes can cancel the wave mid-path (the image dissolves into "fire"); rotating them keeps amplitude constant while the ripple physically glides.

-That is the one idea this repo exists to demonstrate — and it has since been upgraded from a measurement to a formula (see **Ledger**).
+As of July 2026 the repo also carries a measured result about the medium itself: on real head-motion video, each packet's phase rotation predicts the rendered image's local optical flow through the dispersion relation `dPhi_k = -2*pi * f_k * (u_k . v_k)` with **fitted slope +0.998 and weighted r = +0.81 over 16,401 packet-frame pairs**, passing a per-packet scramble control.
+The wave field carries its own velocity field.
+Full detail, controls, and every caveat in **The science** and the **Ledger** below.

 ![Training Studio](avatar_studio.png)